Posted: 2024-10-09 03:00:00

 BioLite

 BioLite BaseCharge 1500 (1,521Wh): Having tested both the 600 and 1500 models of the BioLite BaseCharge, I can tell you that this company is consistent in its product manufacturing.
 The BaseCharge is about 2.5 times the capacity of the 600.
-That 2.5 modifier carries across the board fairly accurately from price to capacity, charge times, everything.
+That 2.5 modifier carries across the board fairly accurately from price to capacity, charge times and everything else.
 If you like the 600 but you wish you had two and a half of it, save yourself the effort and just buy the 1500.

 View More